 Offering an easy way into the hospitality sector, this course will help you learn the differences between types of small accommodation, guest support, management, and more.

 Why choose a bed and breakfast over a hotel?
-Guesthouses and B and B's do not have the hustle & bustle of hotels.
+Guesthouses and B&B's do not have the hustle and bustle of hotels.
 They are able to provide a simpler form of accommodation, catering to smaller numbers of guests, and providing a more informal or even personal interaction between guests and staff/owners.

-Excellent for those looking into offering any form of house or home type accommodation, especially with a focus on tourists.
-(Note that this is distinctly different to hotel accommodation which is not in a "home style" setting.)
+Excellent for those looking into offering any form of house or home type accommodation, especially with a focus on tourists, and something distinctly different to hotel accommodation.

 There are 7 lessons in this course: